 Efforts that reduce and/or remove market barriers, primarily Upstream and Midstream, and on readiness of market transforming Energy Efficiency for best overall value and sustained market change.

-In compliance with this Boundary Condition, alliance activities described in this Branding Plan are the same as they are in the 2015-2019 Business Cycle.

 NEEA’s Unique Role and Supply Chain Audiences

 To accelerate the adoption of energy-efficient products and practices, the alliance partners with and influences a variety of audiences.
 The audiences that are addressed vary by program and lifecycle stage and include upstream, midstream and downstream audiences (see glossary of Key Terms for definitions of these audiences).
 In all cases, marketing is a key tool that helps deliver on: